jsh1/activity_log/README.md

 		DATE
 		DATE-ABBREV             -- "today", "this-week", "last-week", etc
-		#10                     -- date of 10th most recent activity

 given a single item spec like this we can concatenate to form a range, e.g.

 		DATE0..DATE1
-		#10..#20

-or ask for N items from that point:

-		DATE@20
-		@20                     -- 20 most recent items (gdb syntax!)

 note that underspecified dates already form a range, e.g. "2013-07" is the entire month of July, and "12pm" is [12:00, 13:00).
 Combining two